msv-lab/f1x/README.md

     patches:      34
     uniq patches: 3

 By default, the repair process will continue until you press Ctrl-C or the search space is exhausted.
-You can use `--term-on-first-found` if you are interested in a single patch.
-However, it is not recommended for general usage. f1x prioretizes patches based on several criteria such as syntactical distance, and the more patches are found, the higher the expected quality of the best found patch.
+You can use the `--first-found` option if you are interested in a single patch, however it is not recommended, since f1x can select best found patch based on a number of huristics such as syntactical distance.
+Therefore the more patches are found, the higher the expected quality of the best found patch.

 Defect classes: